brekk/mad-notes/notes/Language Design/Limit Mutation.md

 ## Explicit Mutation

 If you declare a value (`x = 5`) and then try to re-assign the value (`x = 8`) this will result in an error.
-Values can only be mutated with the [[Language Design - Explicitness|explicit]] mutation operator (`:=`) and only for non top-level values (i.e. within a function or scope).
+Values can only be mutated with the [[Explicitness|explicit]] mutation operator (`:=`) and only for non top-level values (i.e. within a function or scope).
 We added this feature somewhat recently for performance reasons, but most of the language is intended to be used _without_ this escape hatch.